ayonious/console-table-printer/README.md

 ## Synopsis

 Printing Simple Table with Coloring rows on your console.
-Its useful when you want to present some tables on console.
+Its useful when you want to present some tables on console using js.

 ## Installation